Supreme Court rejects appeal over transgender bathrooms

 The justices on Tuesday rejected an appeal from students who argued that allowing transgender students to use the same facilities violated their right to privacy.

-The court’s order leaves in a place a federal appeals court ruling that held that the Boyertown School District, about 45 miles (72 kilometers) northeast of Philadelphia, could continue to allow transgender students the choice of what facilities to use.
+The court’s order leaves in a place a federal appeals court ruling that held the Boyertown School District, about 45 miles (72 kilometers) northwest of Philadelphia, could continue to allow transgender students the choice of what facilities to use.

 The students are represented by the conservative Christian law firm Alliance Defending Freedom.

-Note: This story has been corrected to show Boyertown is northwest of Philadelphia, not northeast